stfc/PSyclone/doc/dynamo0p3.rst

                   kinetic_energy_gradient_kernel_type(rhs_tmp(igh_u), u, chi, qr), &
                   geopotential_gradient_kernel_type(rhs_tmp(igh_u), geopotential, qr))

-This quadrature object specifies the set of points at which the values of the basis/differential-basis functions are required.
+This quadrature object specifies the set of points at which the basis/differential-basis functions required by the kernel are to be evaluated.

 .. _dynamo0.3-alg-stencil: